 Like many other states, Missouri treats drugged driving the same way it treats drunk driving; drug and/or alcohol use behind the wheel is illegal and referred to as driving while intoxicated (DWI).
 Under Missouri law, a person who is convicted of DWI potentially faces large fines, jail time, mandatory alcohol assessment, and other penalties, such as community service and probation.
 Missouri law defines intoxicated as “when a person is under the influence of alcohol, a controlled substance, or drug, or any combination thereof.”

 Missouri law also provides an extensive list of controlled substances and drugs, categorized in five schedules, the use of which can result in a DWI conviction.
 It’s important to note that prescription medications also fall under the umbrella of controlled substances.
-Even when following a doctor’s advice, legal prescription drugs can render a driver intoxicated if the prescription impairs normal functions, such as sight, hearing, walking, and judging space and time.
+Even when following the advice of a doctor, legal prescription drugs can render a driver intoxicated if the prescription impairs normal functions, such as sight, hearing, walking, and judging space and time.
 If a driver is under the influence and causes an accident, a jury may find them negligent and responsible for any damages that result from the accident.

 Third-Party Liability in Drugged Driving Accidents

-When you take legal action after a drugged driving accident, you will likely name the other driver’s insurance company as a defendant in the lawsuit.
+When you take legal action after a drugged driving accident, it’s likely that you will name the other driver’s insurance company as a defendant in the lawsuit.
 Side effects from prescription medications can impair driving by causing:

 - Slow movement